Wenkangy/student-webdev-labs/reflection.md

 Overall, these small challenges helped reinforce some of the concepts  learn from the lecture and to experience html for the first time.

+#### Week 3

+I understand that accessibility is about ensuring that everyone, regardless of their abilities, can use and interact with digital content without issues.
+In a form, structure plays a crucial role in usability, which is why it's essential to provide clear labels for inputs, use semantic elements like fieldset and legent, and maintain a well-organized layout.
+Improving accessibility often involves correctly associating labels with their corresponding inputs, fot the navigation and and the compatibility with screen readers for a more inclusive experience.

 ### Accessibility

 Enter your reflections on this section here.

 ### CSS